TRaSH-Guides/Guides/includes/german-guide/radarr-cf-german-resolution-scoring-en.md

     Breakdown and Why

     - Since we are merging all qualities into a single group we need to add scores for different sources to allow upgrades between them.
-    - Since the scores for german groups are higher to allow for upgrades from english to german we need to introduce resolution boosters to not loose upgradability between resolutions.
+    - As the scores for german groups are higher to allow for upgrades from english to german we need to introduce resolution boosters to not loose upgradability between resolutions.